 The trade in exotic species to be kept as pets threatens the survival of wild species, the welfare of the animals, and the health of humans and other animals.

-The trade in exotic pets affects primates, reptiles and millions of ornamental fish, among countless others.
-At every stage, the animals suffer, whether they have come from the wild or from a breeding facility.
+At every stage of the trade in exotic pets, the animals suffer, whether they have come from the wild or from a breeding facility.

 Problems also arise when social animals are kept in isolation, or solitary animals are kept with others.
 Species such as African grey parrots can pluck out their own feathers due to boredom and a lack of opportunity to socialize with other parrots.
 Sugar gliders are also very social animals, and can self mutilate when kept alone.
 On the other hand, solitary animals such as big cats, when kept together, can pose a serious threat to each other.

 Some animals die as a result of their owners’ inability to take care of them.
 An owner might lose commitment to an animal due to traits such as its long life expectancy, large size, complex housing needs, aggressive nature or high cost.
 Eurogroup for Animals’ member organisation AAP Animal Advocacy and Protection reported that in 2015, three-quarters of the animals they rescued had been abandoned.

 Rescue centres and sanctuaries simply cannot keep up with the amount of animals being abandoned.

 Discarded animals that do not end up dead or in shelters may add to the problem of invasive alien species (IAS) and can impact biodiversity and disrupt ecosystems in their new environments.
 Some examples of abandoned animals in Europe that have become IAS include the red-eared slider turtle and the American grey squirrel.